UCLA-Creative-Labs/password/CONTRIBUTING.md

 ## Pipeline

-`Bigspook` is configured to use a pipeline to merge changes to `master`.
+`Spookn't` is configured to use a pipeline to merge changes to `master`.
 Humans aren't perfect, so we abstracted all our merging to a pipeline managed by a bot, [Mergify](https://mergify.io/).

 ### Mergify